uesleibros/wasabi/docs/ARCHITECTURE.md

 The loop is protected by a maximum iteration count of 30 to prevent infinite loops on malformed server responses.

+### TLS Renegotiation

+Wasabi explicitly does not support server-initiated TLS renegotiation.
+If `DecryptMessage` returns `SEC_I_RENEGOTIATE`, the connection is closed with error `ERR_TLS_RENEGOTIATE` and, if auto-reconnect is enabled, a new connection is established automatically.

+> [!NOTE]
+> TLS renegotiation is rarely used in modern servers and its complexity
+> outweighs the benefit in a single-threaded VBA environment.
+Auto-reconnect
+> serves as the practical recovery mechanism.

 ### Post-Handshake